christien07/Band-Name-Generator/README.md

 ```

 Clone this repository using git clone.
-From your favorite terminal, navigate to the directory of your installation (e.g., cd).
+From your favorite terminal, navigate to the directory of your installation (e.g., using `cd`).
 Using python, run the following command:
 `python main.py`